 |Maximum Acreage (Rural)||-|

-Note: State laws are constantly changing -- contact an Ohio real estate attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change at any time, usually when new legislation is enacted but also through the decisions of higher courts and other means.
+You should contact an Ohio real estate attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law